 Existing Language Proposed Edits

 H. By Special Permit H. By Special Permit

 For residential buildings with one unit: a Garage with provision for more than 3 automobiles, or a Garage of more than 700 square feet in area, or more than 2 Garages.
-For Single-Family, Detached residential buildings with one unit: a Garage with provision for more than 3 automobiles, or a second attached or detached Garage, or a Garage of more than 700 square feet in area, or more than 2 Garages.
+For Single-Family, Detached residential buildings with one unit: a Garage with provision for more than 3 automobiles, or a second attached or detached Garage, or a Garage of more than 700 square feet in total Garage area on a lot, or more than 2 Garages.